ejholmes/metaforce/README.md

 If you'd like to contribute code, please fork the repository and implement your feature on a new branch, then send me a pull request with a detailed description.
-Please provide applicable rspec specs.
+Please provide applicable tests.

 ## License